-You probably know already that I had an immediate “coup de foudre” – love at first sight-moment – for the island of Santo Antao, Cape Verde.
-On our boat hitchhiking trip we were lucky enough to spend more than 1 month on Sao Vicente and thus decided to explore the neighbor island Santo Antao.
-We stayed for 10 days, hiking every single day.
+You probably already know that I had an immediate “coup de foudre” (love at first sight-moment) for the island of Santo Antao, Cape Verde.
+On my boat hitchhiking trip , I was lucky enough to spend more than 1 month on Sao Vicente and thus I decided to explore the neighbor island Santo Antao.
+I stayed for 10 days, hiking every single day.

 Short Introduction to Santo Antao

 The best of Santo Antao is its mere infinite trekking and hiking possibilities.
 The former “caminhos vecinais” that used to interconnect the villages and move the cattle are nowadays increasingly used by hikers and trekkers.